stymiee/authnetjson/README.md

 Simply add a dependency on `stymiee/authnetjson` to your project's `composer.json` file if you use [Composer](http://getcomposer.org/) to manage the dependencies of your project.

-Here is a minimal example of a `composer.json` file that just defines a dependency on AuthnetJson:
+Here is a minimal example of a `composer.json` file that just defines a dependency on AuthnetJSON:

     {
         "require": {